sf-wdi-19-20/modules/w6_d4_1_rails_resources/README.md

 	$ rails console
 The command above enters the rails console to play with your application.

-To create our first plane model in our database we use our reference the `Plane` class and call the `Plane#create` method to write our plane to our database.
+To create our first plane model in our database we use our reference to the `Plane` class and call the `Plane#create` method to write our plane to our database.

 	> Plane.create({name: "x-wing", design: "unknown", description: "top secret"}) => #<Plane ....>